Smart Device

 send alerts at scheduled times, such as 10:00 PM daily.

-Low Effort: Effortless interaction
+Routine: Effortless interaction

-Low Effort: Effortless interaction
+Routine: Effortless interaction

 Making the Right Move, Feel Natural